 That last one is why Karo Corn Syrup is the perfect way to make your cookies chewier.
 Karo is, in effect, a liquid form of sugar.
 By using a more liquid kind of sugar you get a chewier cookie!

-My first change was to swap out the granulated sugar for Karo Syrup (Light).
-The rule of thumb is ¾ cup Karo Syrup for 1 cup granulated sugar.
+I swapped out granulated sugar for Karo Syrup (Light).
+The rule of thumb when substituting is ¾ cup Karo Syrup for 1 cup granulated sugar.
 Since my original recipe called for ⅓ cup granulated sugar I used ¼ cup Karo instead.

 Tip: if you want those gooey chocolate chips on top, add a few to the just baked cookies right when they come out of the oven.
 The chocolate chips stay melty and make the cookies super pretty!